 - Safety and housing information

 - Clear description of working and living conditions

 - Support which the organization provides to teachers while they are abroad

 Due to the potential exposure of our students to federal prosecution by association, Kent State University will not approve postings by companies involved with the use, production, testing, or distribution of recreational or medical marijuana.

 - All positions that would employ students for a private individual (i.e. babysitter, tutor, caretaker, etc.).

 - All positions that require a fee payment or investment prior to employment (i.e. entrepreneurial employers).
-The Career Services Center defines entrepreneurial employers as those organizations that require the job seeker to make an initial financial investment or fee payment as a condition of employment.
+Career Exploration and Development defines entrepreneurial employers as those organizations that require the employment seeker to make an initial financial investment or fee payment as a condition of employment.
 Entrepreneurial employers also include those organizations that provide financial incentives to staff who recruit new hires for the organization and for which the recruiting staff member receives a portion of the new hire's commission.
-Furthermore, entrepreneurial employers will not be provided access to either online or on-campus recruiting services through Kent State's Career Services Center.
+Furthermore, entrepreneurial employers will not be provided access to either online or on-campus recruiting services through Kent State's Career Exploration and Development.

-The Career Services Center adheres to the aforementioned policies and guidelines to ensure the quality of our services and reserves the right to modify these terms and conditions at any time.
+- Career Exploration and Development adheres to the aforementioned policies and guidelines to ensure the quality of our services and reserves the right to modify these terms and conditions at any time.